Maximum of the Ginzburg-Landau fields: Introduction

-It is believed that the large scale behaviors of convex gradient fields resemble that of the Gaussian free field.
+The Gibbs measure (\ref{GL}) was first introduced by Brascamp, Lebowitz and Lieb, in the name of anharmonic crystals \cite{BLL}.
+It is believed that the large scale behaviors of this class of Gibbs measures resemble that of the Gaussian free field.
 Rigorous mathematical studies for convex perturbations of GFF (in particular, the special example called lattice dipole gas) were initiated by the renormalization group approach of \cite{GK}, and further developed by \cite{BY}, which confirm its correlation function behaves like a continuous GFF in the scaling limit.
-Renormalization group is a powerful tool to study gradient field models, but it is only applicable in the perturbative case, i.e., when the potential is given by a small perturbation of Gaussian, and thus the Hessian of the Hamiltonian is close to identity.
-The non-perturbative approach allows one to study any convex gradient perturbations of GFF based on the Helffer-Sjostrand formula ( \cite{HS}, \cite{Hel}) that represents the mean and covariance of such fields in terms of an elliptic operator (or, probabilisticly, a random walk in dynamic random environment).
+Renormalization group is a powerful tool to study gradient field models, but it is only applicable in the perturbative case, i.e., when the potential is given by a small perturbation of Gaussian, and thus the Hessian of the Hamiltonian is close to the standard Laplacian.
+The non-perturbative approach that allows one to study any convex potential $V$ is based on the Helffer-Sj\"{o}strand formula (\cite {HS}, \cite{Hel}) that represents the mean and covariance of such fields in terms of an elliptic operator (or, probabilisticly, a random walk in dynamic random environment).
 We give here an incomplete list of{\ references} that study the scaling limits of gradient field models.
 The classification of the gradient Gibbs states on $\mathbb{Z}^{d}$ were proved by Funaki and Spohn \cite{FS}.
-Deuschel, Giacomin and Ioffe \cite{DGI} studie {d} the large deviation principle of the macroscopic surface profile in a bounded domain, where they also introduce the random walk representation of the Helffer-Sjostrand formula.
+Deuschel, Giacomin and Ioffe \cite{DGI} studie{d} the large deviation principle of the macroscopic surface profile in a bounded domain, where they also introduce the random walk representation of the Helffer-Sj \"{o}strand formula.
 The central limit theorem for linear functionals of the gradient fields was first established by Naddaf and Spencer \cite{NS} for the infinite volume gradient Gibbs states with zero tilt (the corresponding dynamical CLT was proved in \cite{GOS}), and later by Miller \cite{M} for the gradient fields in bounded domains.
-It is also proved in \cite{M2} that the level set for such gradient fields in a bounded domain (with certain Dirichlet boundary condition) converges to the chordal SLE(4), an example of the conformally-invariant random curve in the plane known as the Schramm-Loewner Evolution (for a survey on SLE, see e.g. \cite {Law}).
+It is also proved in \cite{M2} that the level set for such gradient fields in a bounded domain (with certain Dirichlet boundary condition) converges to the chordal SLE(4), an example of the conformally-invariant random curve in the plane known as the Schramm-Loewner Evolution (for a survey on SLE, see e.g. \cite{Law}).

+Nonlinear functionals of the gradient fields are much less known.
+With additional bounded ellipticity assumption on $V$, it is proved by Conlon and Spencer \cite{CS} that for the infinite gradient-Gibbs states with zero slope, there exists $C<\infty $ such that